 Traditionally, Ambrose is credited with promoting “antiphonal chant”, a style of chanting in which one side of the choir responds alternately to the other, as well as with composing Veni redemptor gentium, an Advent hymn.
-Ambrose is one of the four original Doctors of the Church and is the patron saint of Milan.
-He is notable for his influence on Augustine of Hippo, whom he baptised.
+Ambrose is one of the four original Doctors of the Church and is the Patron saint of Milan.
+He is notable for his influence on St Augustine, whom he Baptised.

 This politician-turned churchman was profoundly aware of his lack of preparation for this great responsibility as Bishop and so set himself immediately to prayer and the study of Scripture.
 His deep spirituality and love of God’s Word married together with the oratorical skill acquired in law and politics made St Ambrose one of the greatest preachers of the early church.